tadesouaiaia/tails-website/docs/guide_background.md

-# PRS basics
+# PRS

 - Polygenic scores combine genetic variant associations genome-wide by summing their effects to produce individual scores that predict the phenotype.
 - Different PRS methods use different statistical methods to select variants and estimate their effect sizes for use in the PRS.
-- BridgePRS, like many other PRS methods, requires genotype and phenotype data from individuals (several hundred samples) in addition to GWAS summary statistics to estimate the PRS.
-- The predictive power of PRS is assessed in genotype and phenotype data from unseen samples.
-BridgePRS reports PRS accuracy by the residual variance explained $R^2$ (accounting for the variance explained by the non-genetic covariates included in the model).
-For binary traits Nagelkerke $R^2$ is used.
+- The predictive power of PRS is usually assesed by residual variance explained
+  $R^2$ or other similar metrics.

 # POPout

-Explain what it is.
+- When genetic architecture is complex predictive performance can vary across the trait distribution which can make global metrics like $R^2$ inaccurate at certain strata.
+- Specifically when large rare variants are present in one tail of the trait distribtion we
+  often see performance loss or "POPout" whereby individuals with very high or low trait values do not have correspondingly high or low PRS values.
+- POPout quantifies and assesses the prescence of this phenonomena.